-The ultimate guide to creating Tarrey Town in 'Zelda: Breath of the Wild'
+'Zelda: BOTW' Tarrey Town Guide: How to complete 'From the Ground Up'

-The Legend of Zelda: Breath of the Wild is an open-world adventure game full of things for you to do, from solving shrine puzzles, to showing off a fancy horse you found on top of a mountain, to helping a fish-man named Fronk find his wife.
+The Legend of Zelda: Breath of the Wild is an open-world adventure game full of endless things for you to do, from solving shrine puzzles, to showing off a fancy horse you found on top of a mountain, to helping a fish-man named Fronk find his wife.
 But the real treat in Breath of the Wild — aside from helping Link save Hyrule from Ganon (again) — is that it finally offers you the chance to be a homeowner and subsequently build an entire village from the ground up.
+And who wouldn't want to do that?

 Want to know how?
-Then read on for more information on Tarrey Town in 'Breath of the Wild'
+Then read on for more information on Tarrey Town BOTW.

 Zelda: Breath of the Wild Tarrey Town guide: Start the quest by completing "Hylian Homeowner"

 You've got to learn to crawl before you can walk.
-So it follows that you've got to build a house before you can build a town.
-To do so, the first thing you'll want to do is head to Hateno Village in the game's Necluda region, according to guides from Gosu Noob and YouTube account Austin John Plays.
+So it follows that, for your from the ground up BOTW journey, you've got to build a house before you can build a town.
+So, the first thing you'll want to do is head to Hateno Village in the game's Necluda region, according to guides from Gosu Noob and YouTube account Austin John Plays.

 Make your way through the town until you reach a bridge with a dilapidated house on the other side.
 Head behind the house and you'll see a bunch of construction workers, including one in pink pants named Bolson.
 Talk to him and he'll tell you the house is for sale — for 50,000 rupees.
 Even though you (probably) don't have that much cash, agree to pay.
 He'll lighten up and give you another offer: The house is yours for 30 bundles of wood and 3,000 rupees.